aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/linespacing/_index.md

 ---
 title: ParagraphFormat.LineSpacing
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the line spacing in points for the paragraph.
+description: Gets or sets the line spacing in points for the paragraph in C#
 type: docs
 weight: 180
 url: /net/aspose.words/paragraphformat/linespacing/